Intrusion Analysis and Response

 The first day of the course will look at Linux incident analysis and response processes, specifically Bash Shell scripting, permissions, shell expansion, functions and hashing.
-Students will then be introduced network security fundamentals, looking at layers, services, protocols and common issues.
+Students will then be introduced to network security fundamentals, looking at layers, services, protocols and common issues.

 Linux Command Line, Shell Coding, Trustico, Networking, Traffic Management, Security Architecture, SSL Components, Firewall Principles, Intrusion Analysis Practices.

 Day 2 of the course will introduce students to the principles of cryptography, properties of secure communication and methods of encryption/decryption.
 Students will then be stepped through the fundamentals of computer networks, covering transport-layer services, UDP/TCP and IP protocol.